 - Ependymoma represent about 2 percent of all primary brain tumors and can also be found in the spinal cord.
 This brain tumor diagnosis is often treated with radiation after surgery.
 It is graded from II to III.

-Every week, our multidisciplinary team meets to discuss each patient’s case in detail and to design a personalized treatment plan.
-Your team may include your medical oncologist, surgeon, radiation oncologist, genetics counselor, pathologist, nutritionist, interventional radiologist, social workers, and researchers focused on you.
-This meeting of the minds provides each patient with an individualized care plan to create the path for the most optimal outcome.
-Our approach emphasizes open communication, collaborating with each other personally and through one of the most advanced electronic medical records systems in the country.
+Every week, your Kellogg team participates in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
+For brain cancer, your team may include your medical oncologist, surgeon, radiation oncologist, geneticist, neuro-oncology nurse, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
+This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.